RiccardoKyriacou/Bcop_GRC_quiescence/04_GRC2_HGT/README.md

 samtools index ERR12736861.sorted.bam
 rm ERR12736861.sam
 ```
-We next use 02_BLAST_flanking_genes.sh to BLAST a large subset of gene (g19064-g19168), which flank this HGT region, to better understand which genes are eukaryotic and which are bacterial
+We next use `02_BLAST_flanking_genes.sh` to BLAST a large subset of gene (g19064-g19168), which flank this HGT region, to better understand which genes are eukaryotic and which are bacterial.
 ```
 blastp \
 -query /mnt/loki/ross/flies/sciaridae/GRCs/pacbio_long_reads/outputs/flanking_gene_transcripts.fasta \